Emotion Wheel – Identify and Understand Your Feelings

 How to use Emotion Wheel

-Working with emotions can feel difficult, so we tried to create a tool that makes this process easier and more approachable.
+Working with emotions isn’t always easy, so we tried to create a tool that makes this process easier and more approachable.

 A few simple steps to get started: